 However, if the collapsed core outweighs three solar masses, gravity is so strong that nothing can escape it, not even light.
 The core becomes a black hole.

-Back to the Sun – Type I supernovae
+Expansion of space – Type I supernovae

 Stars are important, but there are larger and smaller structures in the universe.
 We live on one of them.
 So on to galaxies, clusters and large-scale structures.